TROJANmocX/VibeCraft-AI/README.md

 ├── .env.local.example    # Example environment configuration
 ├── tailwind.config.ts    # Tailwind configuration
 └── README.md             # Project documentation

-Use Cases
+🧠 Use Cases
-VibeCraft AI is suitable for applications focused on:

-Mental wellness and emotional tracking

-Creative writing and journaling support

-Personal productivity and reflection

-Emotion-based content generation platforms

-License
-This project is licensed under the MIT License.
+Emotion-aware UI for mental health and mood tracking Journaling and creative writing with mood-enhanced prompts Personalized dashboards for productivity or inspiration Emotion-based visual storytelling and design tools

+📦 Deployment (Recommended: Vercel)
+Push your project to GitHub
+Go to vercel.com and connect your repository
+Add environment variables under Vercel Project Settings → Environment Click Deploy
+VibeCraft AI will be live and production-ready instantly.

+⚙️ Built With
+Next.js 14 – React framework for server-rendered apps
+TypeScript – Typed JavaScript for safer development Tailwind CSS – Utility-first CSS framework
+Framer Motion – Smooth animations and UI transitions OpenAI API – Sentiment and content analysis
+Gemini API – Advanced multimodal understanding

-Contribution & Support
+🙌 Contribution & Support
+Pull requests are welcome.
+For major changes, please open an issue first to discuss your proposed updates.
-If you find a bug or have suggestions for improvement, feel free to open an issue or submit a pull request.
+If you encounter bugs or have improvement suggestions, create an issue on GitHub.

-Acknowledgements
+🙏 Acknowledgements
 OpenAI

-Gemini by Google DeepMind
+Gemini (Google DeepMind)
 Framer Motion
 Tailwind CSS